contactkkiran/aidlc-framework/README.md

 When referencing this framework, please use:

-> *“Based on the AIDLC™ (AI-Driven Development & Quality Lifecycle) framework created by Kiran Kumar Kanumuri.”*
+> *“Based on the AIDLC-Q™ (AI-Driven Development & Quality Lifecycle) framework created by Kiran Kumar Kanumuri.”*

 ---